arunrajbalaji/3DCatalystModeling_public/README.md

 I typically run the simulation in batch mode on HPC clusters, permitting quick sweeps of 1D or multi-D paramter spaces.
 The file to look at is *launchParallelArray.sh*, a SLURM script that can be used to lanch job arrays for sweeping multiple parameters simultaneously.
 Check out [SLURM documentation](https://slurm.schedmd.com/documentation.html) to learn more about how this file works.

+Also be sure to check out *source/runParallelJob.m*, where you can see exactly how parallel jobs are launched.
+This is also where you can learn details of how to modify *launchParallelArray.sh* in order to sweep multiple paramters simultaneously, instead of just a single parameter (currently, it's a sweep of steady state current densities).

 ## Input file formatting

+The input for the simulation is provided in .JSON format.

 ## Mesh generation